zqfang/GSEApy/docs/gseapy_tutorial.rst

 **RNA-seq,ChIP-seq, Microarry data** are all supported.

-Here is to see what the structure of expression table looks like, you don't have to run commands below:
+Here is to see what the structure of expression table looks like

 .. code:: python